Monday 30 October 2023, at the Scottish Parliament

 Annie outlined the key challenges and tensions facing policymakers, especially regarding new legislation.
 To begin, she highlighted a key question: how does our system of land tenure in Scotland support or inhibit the goals that we need to meet?

 She defined land tenure as the terms and conditions on which land is held, used and transacted within a particular system of rights and institutions that govern access to and the use of land.
-As she emphasised, it was about not just laws, but our social understanding of land.
+As she emphasised, it is about not just laws, but our social understanding of land.

 Tensions and trade-offs